lun0522/lighter/README.md

 not care about where the control signal comes from. **UserControlledCamera** is the one that we should use in applications.
 It can respond to inputs from cursor, scroll and keyboard.
-These two classes are not merged into one because in the future we may support more off-screen rendering features, in which case the control signal may come from a log file or some other sources, not just directly from the user.
+These two classes are not merged into one because in the future we may support more offscreen rendering features, in which case the control signal may come from a log file or some other sources, not just directly from the user.